3rd December 2003

 Abstract concepts are classes, their instances are objects.
 IMO The table 'cars' is not an abstract concept but an object in the world.

 You are getting lost in your own interpretation of the terminology.
 You cannot create an object for 'cars' without having a class for 'cars', just as you cannot write a 'cars' record into the database without having a 'cars' table.
-As far as I am concerned 'class' relates to 'database table' just as 'class instance' (object) relates to 'table instance' (record).
-It is not rocket science, just simple logic.
+As far as I am concerned there is a one-to-one relationship between 'entity', 'class' and 'database table', so if 'entity=class' is correct and 'entity=table' is correct, how can 'class=table' be incorrect?

 According to OOP Principle #2 a 'class' is the blueprint while an 'object' is a working instance of that blueprint.
 If you look at the CREATE TABLE script for a table is this not a blueprint?
 Is not each row within the table a working instance of that blueprint?
 Is it therefore not unreasonable to put the table's blueprint into a class so that you can create instances of that class to manipulate the instances (rows) within that table?